-Estimated Capital Cost: \$216,000 2027/2028

-Fundina: Loan with interest and repaid principal being
+- Estimated Capital Cost: \$216,000 2027/2028 Funding: Loan with interest and repaid principal being funded by Targeted Rates Minimal - Operating Costs:

 Climate Change and Flood Protection

 Westport and surrounds

 Areas of Westport and some surrounding areas are exposed to various natural hazards, including potential future impacts of Climate Change.
 It is predicted that storm frequency and intensity will increase over the next hundred years, accompanied by predictions of the implications of sea level rise on public and private assets in the district.